 The R1700BT selling point is obviously the Bluetooth connectivity option that allows you to connect it wirelessly with your smart devices.

 This speaker is integrated with a 4-inch bass driver and 19-mm tweeter responsible for making quality audio in high and low-frequency ranges.
 Thanks to its treble and bass adjustment range of 6db to +6db, you can adjust accordingly depending on your room adjustments.

-It comes with a built-in Digital Signal Processing (DSP) and Dynamic Range Control (DRC) that minimizes sound distortion for a home-based studio set-up.
+It comes with built-in Digital Signal Processing (DSP) and Dynamic Range Control (DRC) that minimizes sound distortion for a home-based studio setup.